martinthomson/http-replay/draft-thomson-http-replay.md

 defined in {{!RFC2119}}.

+# Early Data in HTTP

+Conceptually, early data is concatenated with other application to form a single stream.
+This can mean that requests are entirely contained within early data, or only part of a request is early.
+In a multiplexed protocol, like HTTP/2
+{{?RFC7540}} or HTTP/QUIC {{?HQ}}, multiple requests might be partially delivered in early data.

+The model that this document assumes is that once the TLS handshake completes, early data is not replayed.
+However, it is important to note that this does not mean that early data will not be or has not been replayed on another connection.

 # Supporting Early Data in HTTP Servers

 A server decides whether or not to offer a client the ability to send early